variantstudios/wisdomwaysacupuncture.com/_posts/2017-04-03-success-stories-from-the-clinic-lyme-disease.md

 ### Summary of treatment

-While this second patient took significantly longer than the first to recover, she also immediately noticed an improvement in her quality of life in the first couple weeks, including body aches, sleep, constipation/diarrhea, headaches, and anxiety.&nbsp;
+While this second patient took significantly longer than the first to recover, she also immediately noticed an improvement in her quality of life in the first couple weeks, including body aches, sleep, constipation/diarrhea, headaches, and anxiety.

 Since many of these symptoms she'd dealt with long before this illness, along with her recovery from Lyme she was recovering from imbalances she's been living with for many years, including horrible menstrual cramps.